-In the 1800s, this practice started in India where 5 Stockbrokers met under a banyan tree.
-Here, they exchanged shares of companies.
-Two decades later, as the number of brokers increased, a small group was formed ‘The Native Share & Stock Brokers Association’.
-Now it is known as the Bombay Stock Exchange (BSE).
-BSE is the oldest stock exchange in India and Asia where more than 3000 Equity shares of companies are listed and traded.
+In the 1800s, this practice started in India where 5 stockbrokers met under a banyan tree.
+Here, they exchanged shares of different companies.
+Two decades later, as the number of brokers increased, a small group called ‘The Native Share & Stock Brokers Association’ was formed.
+Today, this small group is known as the Bombay Stock Exchange (BSE).
+BSE is the oldest stock exchange in India and Asia where more than 4,000 equity shares of companies are listed and traded on a daily basis.

 Why Do Companies Issue Equity Shares?

-However, in the case of stocks, a dividend is an optional payment to the shareholders.
-Many companies don’t pay dividends.
+However, in the case of stocks, companies have no obligation to repay the borrowed capital.
+Even dividend payments are optional.
 This helps them conserve more cash.

 1. Voting rights

-Voting rights are given to investors who buy a share of the company.
-These voting rights allow investors to vote on corporate policies and major business decisions.
-The more equity shares an investor has the more power they have to take decisions in a company.
+When you buy equity shares, you get voting rights.
+This allows investors to vote on corporate policies and major business decisions.
+The more equity shares an investor owns, the more power they have over a company.

 3. Limited legal liabilities

-Beyond financial investments, profits and voting rights, the holders of equity shares have limited legal liabilities.
+Beyond financial investments, profits and voting rights equity shareholders have limited legal liabilities.
 So, if the company gets into legal issues, the shareholders are not responsible in any case.

-Equity shares can be easily bought and sold by investors as they are highly liquid.
-Liquidity helps investors not only to buy shares quickly but also sell them if the company is not performing up to the mark.
+Equity shares can be easily bought and sold by investors on the stock exchange.
+This high liquidity helps investors not only buy shares quickly but also sell them if the company is not performing.

 1. No priority over dividend pay-outs

-Returns from the stock market are not guaranteed.
-If the company declines in performance, it can lead to falling share prices and investors might liquidate their positions.
+A bond holder has no market risk.
+Irrespective of the stock price, their interest payment is guaranteed.
+But returns from the stock market are not guaranteed.
+If the company’s performance is poor, then it can lead to falling share prices and investors might have to sell their shares at a loss.
 Hence, equity shares are risky in nature.